WICG/indexed-db-observers/EXPLAINER.md

 4. If a delete is reached, modify the reached delete to be a union of it's current range and the new delete range.
 5. If we reach the end of the operations list and the new delete was never combined with an older delete, append the delete to the list of operations.

+### Clear Operation
+1. Clear the `culled_change_list` for that object store.
+2. Add a 'clear' operation to list.

 ## Observer Calling
 When a transaction successfully completes, send the `culled_change_list` changes to all observers that have objects stores touched by the completed transaction.
 When sending the changes to each observer, all changes to objects stores not observed by the observer are filtered out.

 # FAQ
+### Observing onUpgrade
+This spec does not offer a way to observe during onupgrade.
+Potential clients voiced they wouldn't need this feature.
+This doesn't seem like it's needed either, as one can just read in any data they need with the transaction used to do the upgrading.
+Then the observer is guarenteed to begin at the end of that transaction (if one is added), and it wouldn't miss any chanage.

 ### Why not expose 'old' values?
 IndexedDB was designed to allow range delete optimizations so that `delete [0,10000]` doesn't actually have to physically remove those items to return.
 Instead we can store range delete metadata to shortcut these operations when it makes sense.
 Since we have many assumptions for this baked our abstraction layer, getting an 'original' or 'old' value would be nontrivial and incur more overhead.